-In requirements engineering (RE), system and software requirements specifications are typically written in natural language (NL) \cite{zhao2021natural,kassab2014state}.
-In the last few years, natural language processing (NLP) techniques based on supervised machine learning (ML), and, more recently, deep learning (DL), have been applied to address several RE tasks, driven by the success of these techniques in a range of domains, including medical diagnosis, credit card fraud detection, and sentiment analysis \cite{sidey2019machine,sarker2021machine,minaee2021deep}.
-The majority of RE tasks can be framed as NLP \textit{classification} tasks, to be solved with supervised ML techniques~\cite{alhoshan2022zero}.
-Relevant examples are: classifying requirements into different categories \cite{cleland2007automated,kurtanovic2017automatically,dalpiaz2019requirements,hey2020norbert}; identifying requirements from software contracts \cite{sainani2020extracting}; discerning requirements and non-requirements \cite{abualhaija2020automated}; detecting ambiguity from regulatory requirements \cite{massey2014identifying}; establishing relationships between requirements \cite{mills2018automatic}; and discovering requirements-relevant content from app reviews \cite{dkabrowski2022analysing,maalej2016automatic}.
-To date, research ML-based RE has been primarily focused on \textit{supervised} classification approaches \cite{binkhonain2019review}.
 However, supervised ML has some major limitations.
-The most notable one is that supervised ML methods need to be trained on a large amount of labelled data before they can be ready for predicting the outcomes on new data \cite{sarker2021machine,wang2019survey,alcoforado2022zeroberto,ferrari2017natural}.
-This problem is exacerbated in domains like RE where collecting sufficient training data, and labelling them, is often expensive, time-consuming, error-prone~\cite{dalpiaz2019requirements,sainani2020extracting}, and requires sufficient domain- and even project-specific knowledge~\cite{ferrari2017natural}.
+The most notable one is that supervised learners need to be trained on a large amount of task-specific, labelled data before they can be ready for predicting the outcomes on new data \cite{sarker2021machine,wang2019survey}.
+This problem is exacerbated in domains like RE where collecting and labelling sufficient training data is often expensive, time-consuming and error-prone~\cite{dalpiaz2019requirements,sainani2020extracting}.
+Labelling data also requires substantial domain- and even project-specific knowledge~\cite{ferrari2017natural}.
 Furthermore, labelled data used in previous studies are frequently unavailable.
 This happens even for the lively area of app review analysis, in which most studies have not released their labelled dataset, according to a recent survey (cf. ~\cite{dkabrowski2022analysing}, p.
 34).
 This limitation hinders RE researchers from exploring different learning techniques.